Sjors/nado-book/basics/address.md

 The (un)likeliness of such quantum troubles in the near future, as well as possible countermeasures, is explained in two _What Bitcoin Did_ podcast episodes — with physicist Stepan Snigirev^[<https://www.whatbitcoindid.com/podcast/the-quantum-threat-to-bitcoin-with-quantum-physicist-dr-stepan-snigirev>] and mathematician Andrew Poelstra.^[<https://www.whatbitcoindid.com/podcast/andrew-poelstra-on-schnorr-taproot-graft-root-coming-to-bitcoin>]

 Block space is much scarcer now, so not having to put public key hashes on precious block space would save users fees.
-This is why in the new Taproot soft fork (see part @sec:taproot), Bitcoin addresses are P2PK again.[^rationale][^tweet] Note that the use of Taproot addresses isn’t mandatory, so if you don’t agree with the above reasoning, you can simply choose to not use Taproot.
+This is why in the new Taproot soft fork (see chapter 11), Bitcoin addresses are P2PK again.[^rationale][^tweet] Note that the use of Taproot addresses isn’t mandatory, so if you don’t agree with the above reasoning, you can simply choose to not use Taproot.

 [^rationale]: Full rationale in BIP 341: <https://github.com/bitcoin/bips/blob/master/bip-0341.mediawiki#cite_note-2>
 [^tweet]: <https://twitter.com/pwuille/status/1409560741489778688>